xan1242/hp2wsfix/README.md

 **TEMPORARY** - transfer your save files to the "save" directory in the game's root (this will not be necessary at a later point!)

+To test the new FE scaling mode, set FixHUD to 2 in the ini.

 # Downloads
 You should be able to download the files necessary in the Releases tab.